Jdroy15/PLM---Secure-Architecture/README.md

 # MAD Infrastructure
-## Secure Backend Migration & Orchestration (Zero-Trust Kubernetes)
+## Secure Backend Migration & Orchestration

 This project demonstrates a secure, highly available, and automated migration of a Node.js backend to a Kubernetes environment, following a Zero-Trust security approach.